cthl/sqgn/README.md

     Number of mini-batches between updates of the approximation to the Hessian or the Gauss-Newton operator
     (default: 1)

+## Examples
+While the optimization algorithms and the results obtain with them are stochastic, the following example configurations can serve as a starting point for experiments.
+If the default value for an option is suitable for the given optimizer, the corresponding command line argument is not shown.
+Please see above for the default values.

+*   `./mnist_tf -opt_name sgd -lr 1.0e-2`

+    SGD with a learning rate of 0.01

+*   `./mnist_tf -opt_name sgd -lr 1.0e-2 -grad_agg svrg`

+    SVRG (SGD with variance reduction) with a learning rate of 0.01

+*   `./mnist_tf -opt_name adam -lr 1.0e-2`

+    Adam with a learning rate of 0.01

+*   `./mnist_tf -opt_name sqgn -grad_agg svrg -lr 1.0e-1`

+    SQGN with variance reduction and a learning rate of 0.1

+## Compatibility
 All code is based on Python 3 and TensorFlow 1.6.0.